Dahi Vada Masala Powder Recipe

 Instructions

-• Heat a frying pan over a medium to low flame on your gas stove.
+• Take a frying pan and heat it on a medium to low flame on your gas oven.

-• Introduce 30 pieces of dry red chili buttons to the mix.
+• Then, add 30 pieces of dry red chili buttons to it.

-• Turn off the flame and allow the spices to cool down for a bit.
+• Turn the flame off and leave it for some time for the spices to cool off.

-• Once completely cooled, transfer the roasted spices into a mortar & pestle (hamandista).
+• When it is completely cold, transfer the roasted spices into a mortar & pestle (hamandista).

-• Don’t forget to stir these spices as well.
+• Do not forget to stir them as well.

-• Turn off the flame and add 5 pieces of cloves to the pan.
-Stir all the spices for another minute.
+• Turn the flame off and then add 5 pieces of cloves to it.
+Stir all the spices for another minute or so.

-• Set aside and let the mixture cool completely at room temperature.
+• Set it aside and let it cool completely at room temperature.

-• Transfer the cooled spices to your grinder.
+• Then transfer the spices to your grinder.

-• Incorporate 1 tablespoon of amchur or dried mango powder.
+• Then add 1 tbsp of amchur or dried mango powder as well.

-• Grind the contents to achieve a fine powder consistency.
-Transfer it into a small, dry glass bowl.
+• Grind the contents nicely to get a fine powder.
+Transfer it to a small, dry glass bowl.

-• Combine the previously crushed spices with the powder and mix thoroughly.
-Your dahi vada masala powder is now prepared and ready to use.
+• Add the spices you crushed before to this powder and mix them nicely.
+Your dahi vada masala powder is ready.

 Subscribe to My YouTube Channel Mitar Cooking!